-Scarlet fever and strep throat can be prevented:
+Scarlet fever and strep throat can be prevented by:

-- Cover the mouth when coughing or sneezing.
+- Covering the mouth when coughing or sneezing.

-- Wash hands after wiping or blowing nose, coughing and sneezing.
+- Washing hands after wiping or blowing nose, coughing and sneezing.

-- Wash hands before preparing food, or before caring for babies or young children.
+- Washing hands before preparing food, or before caring for babies or young children.